Travel Insurance After Departure

 If you are unsure about any of these conditions or the choice of policy, do not just buy a policy from this website.
 If in doubt, you must always contact us on 0161 973 6435 or by email and we will clarify the situation for you.

 At Navigator Travel Insurance, we recognise that there are often occasions when this situation can arise and in many cases, we will be able to help.
-If you are a UK resident and need to start a policy from overseas, simply follow the instructions above or call us on 0161 973 6435 or email us from this website and we will consider your circumstances.
+If you are a UK or EU resident and need to start a policy from overseas, simply follow the instructions above or call us on 0161 973 6435 or email us from this website and we will consider your circumstances.
 Each situation is considered on it’s merits and there is no hard and fast rule where we can state categorically that we can cover you, but in an attempt to clarify, we have detailed certain situations below, where we may be able to help and others where we will not.

 If you have been living and/or working overseas for a number of years and you are arranging travel insurance policies back to back, we cannot help.
 If your normal place of residence is now overseas, you cannot use our policies.
 You need to be paying monthly private health insurance rates in the country where you reside, which are significantly more expensive than travel insurance.
 In this situation, you are no longer considered to be travelling, you are living abroad.